When I told my partner how much I paid for my Gucci bag, he asked straight away: Why is Gucci so expensive?!

 First, Gucci does not target or cater to all buyers but only selected categories of consumers.

-As it is the case of most labels selling luxury items, the high price becomes a form of client selectivity.
+As is the case of most labels selling luxury items, the high price becomes a form of client selectivity.

 Second, Gucci banks on a strategy that allows the upper class to emphasize their status and prestige.